 swimsuit that will flatter your body type.

-First you need to recognize that you are your own harshest critic!
+First you need to always remember that you are your own harshest critic!

-In reality, most people are not going to look at you and think you look
+In reality, most all people are not going to look at you and think you

-like a beached wale.
-The right bathing suit will draw their eyes away
+look like a beached wale.
+The right bathing suit will draw thier eyes

 their attention on your finer points!